 3. Spark Plug

-Okay, now if you’ve replaced your fuel and air filters, let’s check and make sure you’re getting spark.
+Okay, now that you’ve replaced your fuel and air filters, let’s check and make sure you’re getting spark.
 You’re going to want to do two things here.

 Inspect the coil wire